 Users can activate a Peek & Pop preview of an object by holding a long press on the object cell.

-The Preview and Quick View variations both have a navigational aspect associated with them.
-The Preview uses a chevron icon to indicate a push to the full content of the object, while the Quick View uses an information disclosure icon to indicate a modal will pop up with the full content of the object.
+The Preview and Quick View variations both include a navigational aspect.
+The Preview uses a chevron icon to indicate a push to the full content of the object, while the Quick View uses an information disclosure icon to indicate that a modal will pop up with the full content of the object.